HB-E300 series: Interior

-Future
+Withdrawal and conversions

-In November 2022, JR East announced that the Resort Asunaro sets would be remodeled for two new sightseeing trains: Hinabi (ひなび) and Satono (さとの).
+In November 2022, JR East announced that the Resort Asunaro sets would be remodelled for two new sightseeing trains: Hinabi (ひなび) and Satono (さとの).
 The Hinabi set is scheduled to enter service in the final quarter of 2023, and the Satono set is scheduled to enter service in the first quarter of 2024.

+JR East announced on 1 June 2023 that these sets would make their final trips in revenue service on 20 August of that year, ahead of their remodels.

-4-car Resort Shirakami - Aoike
+4-car Resort Shirakami – Aoike

-The four-car Resort Shirakami - Aoike train for use on the Gono Line was delivered from Tokyu Car's Yokohama factory to JR East's Akita Depot in September 2010.
+The four-car Resort Shirakami – Aoike train for use on the Gono Line was delivered from Tokyu Car's Yokohama factory to JR East's Akita Depot in September 2010.
 It entered service from 4 December 2010.

 Formation

-The four-car Resort Shirakami - Aoike set is formed as follows.
+The four-car Resort Shirakami – Aoike set is formed as follows.

-4-car Resort Shirakami - Buna
+4-car Resort Shirakami – Buna

 The four-car Resort Shirakami - Buna train for use on the Gono Line was built jointly by J-TREC (cars 1, 2, and 4) at its Yokohama factory and JR East's Akita Works (car 3) in 2016.
 The train entered service on 16 July 2016, replacing the earlier KiHa 48 four-car DMU trainset previously used.
 The exterior livery and interior design of this set was overseen by Ken Okuyama Design.

 Formation

-The four-car Resort Shirakami - Buna set is formed as follows with car 1 at the Akita/Aomori end.
+The four-car Resort Shirakami – Buna set is formed as follows with car 1 at the Akita/Aomori end.